roadrunner-server/roadrunner-docs/docs/en/intro/install.md

 ## Docker:

-To get the roadrunner binary file you can use our docker image: `spiralscout/roadrunner:2.X.X` (more information about image and tags can be found [here](https://hub.docker.com/r/spiralscout/roadrunner/)) or use the GitHub package: `ghcr.io/roadrunner-server/roadrunner:2.X.X`
+To get the roadrunner binary file you can use our docker image: `ghcr.io/roadrunner-server/roadrunner:2.X.X` (more information about image and tags can be found [here](https://github.com/roadrunner-server/roadrunner/pkgs/container/roadrunner)).

 ```dockerfile
 FROM ghcr.io/roadrunner-server/roadrunner:2.X.X AS roadrunner